![]() |

-• To educate about and foster appreciation for East Baton Rouge’s biodiversity with the public through hands-on exploration and citizen science
+- To foster public appreciation for East Baton Rouge’s biodiversity through hands-on exploration and citizen science

-• To bring attention to BREC’s conservation areas and the efforts of the Conservation Department to protect these resources for the education and enjoyment of EBR’s citizens
+- To bring attention to BREC’s conservation areas and to protect these resources for the education and enjoyment of EBR’s citizens

 What is a Citizen Scientist?

 A citizen scientist is someone from the general public who collects and analyzes data relating to the natural world, typically as part of a collaborative project with professional scientists.
-You do not necessarily have to have prior knowledge of species or survey methods thanks to new technology.
+You do not have to have prior knowledge of species or survey methods.
 You and your family will be the citizen scientists during this event using the app described below to help us document species.

 What if I don’t know how to identify anything?

 NO PROBLEM!
 We still need YOUR help to survey.
 You can help by hiking with a phone loaded with iNaturalist, a free app that is designed to record the location where you found an organism and document what you found by taking a picture.
 If you don’t know the name of the plant or animal just leave the ID blank and scientists will review it and identify it based on the pictures you took.
-OR you can join us on a guided survey hike led by an expert/scientist and help to look for whichever organism is the topic of the hike.
-Also, if you just want to come and see what all the fuss is about we will have a tent set up all day Saturday with specimens that have been collected by scientists so you can see the animals within the park up close and personal.
-You can also work on your identification skills by attending one of our workshops geared towards training you how to sample and identify certain species groups.
+OR you can join us on a guided survey hike led by an expert/scientist during the event.

 Do I need to register?

-For guided hikes, yes, we ask that you register for all expert-led hikes and workshops in advance.
-Spaces on the day of the event will be limited and will be first-come, first-served.
-You are allowed to hike and survey independently for the event, but we ask all participants to sign in at the check-in station to confirm you are participating with the Bioblitz.
+Yes, we ask that you register for all expert-led hikes and activities in advance.
+Spaces on the day of the event are not guaranteed and will be first-come, first-served.
+You are allowed to hike and survey independently for the event, but we ask all participants to sign in at the check-in station to confirm you are participating with the BioBlitz.

 We have something for the whole family!
-You can visit our Nature Explorers Field Station to try your hand at fun sampling related crafts, visit the Biodiversity Fair to check out live wildlife specimens and learn about local biodiversity with hands-on activities from local organizations.
-Don’t forget to register for the Nature Explorers Safari or the Aquatic and Insect sampling which includes hands-on experiences where your kids get to be scientists.
+You can visit our Nature Explorers Field Station to try your hand at fun sampling-related crafts or visit our Biodiversity Fair to check out live wildlife specimens and learn about biodiversity with hands-on activities from local organizations.
 Have a family member looking for a more in-depth look at specimens?
 Register for one of our guided hikes led by local scientists and experts.
-Check out our Bioblitz Activity Descriptions below and our draft schedule to help plan your day!
+All ages are welcome and it is free and open to the public.

 Night Hike